praveenvj7/praveenvj7/README.md

 ### Welcome to my GitHub Repository!

 I am Praveen Vuppu Jyothi, a data scientist with a knack for turning complex data into actionable insights.
-With over 3 years of experience, I've honed my skills in product ownership, data visualization, and advanced analytics.
+With over 3 years of experience, I've honed my skills in advanced analytics, product ownership and data visualization.
 Dive in to explore a world where data meets creativity!

 ## 🧑‍💻 Skills and Expertise